Sanskrity0804/mangiaeats-admin-dashboard/README.md

 No installation required as this is a client-side application.
 Simply open the index.html file in any modern web browser.

 Usage
+Open the dashboard in your browser

+View analytics on the main dashboard

+Scroll down to see recent bookings and customer data

+Click the chat icon in the bottom right to interact with the AI assistant

+Data Structure
+The application uses sample data in JSON format for:

+Recent bookings (with status, type, and customer information)

+Customer profiles (with contact details and booking counts)

+Menu items (organized by category)

+Current promotions and offers

+Customization
+You can easily customize:

+Colors: Modify the CSS variables in the :root selector

+Data: Update the JavaScript arrays with your own data

+Charts: Adjust the Chart.js configurations as needed

+Future Enhancements
+Connect to a backend API for real data

+Add user authentication

+Implement booking management functionality

+Expand chatbot capabilities with natural language processing

+License
+This project is open-source and available under the MIT License.